 My thoughts were, “How can I speak about equality, discrimination, and marginalization, unless I’m aware of its impact in other areas?”
 Sure, I see and experience it through my LGBTQ and woman lens, but it felt hypocritical to not understand more fully and open my mind to how these issues impact my fellow humans in other areas.

-Back to the high school… I arrived early, sat in my car and took in my surroundings, well aware that this school is located in a low socio-economic part of the city.
-As I walked up to the school, the first thing I noticed was a very tall rot-iron fence surrounding the entire school.
-There was a police car parked at the front.
+Back to the high school.
+I arrived early, sat in my car and took in my surroundings, well aware that this school is located in a low socio-economic part of the city.
+As I walked up to the school, a very tall rot-iron fence surrounded the entire school.
+There was a police car parked in front.
 I thought, “Wow, this high school feels and looks like a prison.”
 My mind flashed to all of the school shootings these students, teachers, and administrators have to sadly consider just to show up each day.

 These young people are always awesome and the themes in the high schools GSA groups are the same from school to school.
 They have challenges with acceptance, bullying and social media.
 They experience lack of acceptance in their families and from some of their classmates.
-Some are not safe to express themselves for being who they are, at home and at school, and have to stay closeted out of self-preservation.
+Many are not safe to express themselves for being who they are, at home and at school, and have to stay closeted out of their own self-preservation.
 They’re just teenagers, trying to find their way.
 Lastly, they’re kind, intelligent, and I feel incredibly blessed to share time and space with them.
-I also have a deeper belief that my message on self-acceptance is something that will benefit them.
+I have a deep hope that my message on self-acceptance is something that will benefit them.

 As I’m leaving, I think about their challenges ahead…not just the gender/sexuality ones, but their cultural and societal challenges as well.
 When Kimberle’ Crenshaw discusses Intersectionality, she lays out areas where intersections overlap in someone’s life, such as gender, race, sexual orientation, religion and class (there’s more).
 For example, a young genderqueer Muslim boy has at least two intersections: Genderphobia and Islamophobia.
 A young transgender (male to female) black girl will have to navigate three intersections: Transphobia, Racism and Sexism.
-I had to navigate two: Homophobia and Sexism.
+As a white woman in America, I had to navigate two: Homophobia and Sexism.